All Episodes

 That's my guess.

-You got two million fewer people on food stamps since he's become president.
+You got 2 million fewer people on food stamps since he's become president.

-The American people are getting results on top of the three million jobs created, ADP and Moody's analytics, they're now saying 241,000 extra jobs were created in March.
+ADP and Moody's Analytics, they're now saying 241,000 extra jobs were created in March.

-That's on top of record low unemployment levels in the country.
+That's on top of record low unemployment levels in the country, the lowest unemployment level for Hispanic Americans and black Americans.

 I think what he did on health care, I was trying to explain this a little bit yesterday.

-You know, finally they're implementing what the president signed as an executive order, and what this does, it allows trade associations and groups of people to join together and buy in bulk, even across state lines, their health care plan.
+And what this does, it allows trade associations and groups of people to join together and buy in bulk, even across state lines, their health care plans.

 You know, I could organize everybody that works on the Sean Hannity show now, and we can come up with our own health care plan.